Essien-Uforo/Essien-Uforo/README.md

 ### Hi there 👋
 **Uforo** is a backend deveopment trainee.
-She looks forward to learning a lot and collaborating with teams which would help her better her art.
+She looks forward to learning a lot and collaborating with teams that would help her better her art.